 10 Cornish links with the G7 Nations

-With the recent announcement that Carbis Bay in Cornwall will be hosting the G7 Summit in June 2021, we thought we would bring you some interesting bits of information connecting it to the 10 nations attending.
+With the G7 Summit taking place in Carbis Bay later this week, we thought we would bring you some interesting bits of information connecting it to the 10 nations attending.

 1: It is claimed that over 2 million people in America can trace their ancestry back to Cornwall.
 Many are descended from miners who left Cornwall throughout the 1800s to seek their fortunes overseas.
 They spread across the States from the Great Lakes to California, mining everything from lead to gold.
 Over the years they attracted the nickname ‘Cousin Jacks’, a name now chosen by a bakery in Grass Valley, California who make their own Cornish pasties.
 It was this mass emigration to mining communities all around the world that led the way to Cornwall receiving World Heritage status in 2006.

 2: Since 1993, the German national television station ZDF has filmed more than a hundred of author Rosamunde Pilcher’s stories.
 Born in Lelant, just along from Carbis Bay, in 1924, her breakthrough came in the 1980s with ‘The Shell-Seekers’ which was also made into a UK TV film starring Angela Lansbury.
 But it would be in Germany that Pilcher found her biggest following, with the films, shot in Cornwall with a German cast, leading to huge numbers of fans visiting the Duchy to discover the sites used in filming, including Prideaux Place at Padstow.

 3: Cornwall’s links with Italy were once very fishy.
 Being a Catholic country, inhabitants were required to eat fish, especially at Lent.
 To help with the supply, Cornish fish merchants sent barrels of pilchards by the boat load to ports such as Genoa.
 There was even a poem celebrating this trade…